Blatke/Colortimer-Pack/README.md

 A mod including a set of colortimers for HS2 / AIS accessories.

 ## How to Use
-Download the .zip file for the latest version on the [Release](https://github.com/Blatke/Colortimer-Pack/releases) page, and uncompress it into several .zipmod files, then drag and drop it into your **/mods/** folder or use KKManager to install it.
+Download the .zipmod file for the latest version on the download page for [each pack](https://github.com/Blatke/Colortimer-Pack/tree/main?tab=readme-ov-file#content) listed below, and uncompress it into several .zipmod files, then drag and drop it into your **/mods/** folder or use KKManager to install it.

 In **Chara Maker**, go to **Accessory** panel, then to the **Chest** tab, and seach for "**colortimer 24**".
 After finding them, click one to add it onto the chest of your character.